The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 At one point she again said, “Stop the car!” but added a “More rubbish!
 Damn those people!”
 I stopped the car and asked her not to use bad language.
 She paused, tilted her head and said, “What is bad language?”
 Oh boy!
 I thought, how do I explain that?

 She sat quietly for some time as we drove.
-I remember the strong thoughts in my own mind, Did that make sense to her?
-Was that accurate guidance?
+I remember the strong thoughts in my own mind, wondering whether that made sense to her?
+Had I given her accurate guidance?
 After several minutes she spoke with a clear knowing excited voice that again humbled me.
 “There are THREE kinds of shadows!”
 She continued with the energy of childlike wonder, “There are THREE kinds of shadow!
 The first kind of shadow is the shadow that comes from THINKING a bad thought.
 The next kind of shadow comes from SAYING a bad thing.
 But the worst kind of shadow comes from DOING a bad thing!”

 I was stunned at her wisdom and sat holding that discovery.
 Then she continued, “BUT!
 There are THREE KINDS OF LIGHT THAT GET RID OF THE SHADOW!
 There is the first kind of light that comes from thinking a good thought, the next kind of light comes from saying a good thought and the best kind of light that gets rid of all the shadows is DOING A GOOD THING!”

-Sitting here eighteen years later with a grateful lump in my throat and tears blurring my vision, I’m marveling still, at her young wisdom, which clearly reflected the ancient teachings of the prophet Zoroaster:
+Sitting here many years later with a grateful lump in my throat and tears blurring my vision, I’m marveling still at her young wisdom, which clearly reflected the ancient teachings of the prophet Zoroaster: “For any human being, the purification of character is done thus … with good thoughts, good words, good deeds.”

-I also realize that her discovery was possible because she had listened to the little May in her heart, and had ACTED in cleaning up the rubbish.
-Her DOING A GOOD THING enabled her wisdom that day.
-She taught me that true purity must include good action and not just thoughts or words.
+I also realize that her discovery was possible because she had listened to the little May in her heart, and had acted in cleaning up the rubbish.
+Her doing a good thing enabled her wisdom that day.
+My daughter taught me that true purity must include good action and not just thoughts or words.